ankitpokhrel/wp-dev/README.md

 ### Database provisioning and backup
 If you want to import database for a project during setup, just add a sql file with same name as your database name and the system will automatically import it during the build process.
-So for the basic setup above in [Configure website](/master#configure-websites) section, you need to add a file called `website1_db` inside database folder.
+So for the basic setup above in [Configure websites](#configure-websites) section, you need to add a file called `website1_db` inside database folder.

 #### Backup all databases